leoandeol/railconf/README.md

-# railconf
+# Railway Signaling Dataset for Conformal Prediction

-Railway signaling dataset Conformal Prediction
+Submitted to COPA